 It’s a good idea to buy ex-battery hens to save them from slaughter.
 Although not commercially viable any longer, they will be perfectly happy to supply a family with eggs for a few more years.
 They are also bred to be docile, so make good pets.

-The British Hen Welfare Trust is a charity that re-homes battery hens and have regular collection points all over the country.
+The British Hen Welfare Trust is a charity that re-homes battery hens and has regular collection points all over the country.
 No charge is made but a donation of £5 per hen is gratefully received.
 All you have to do is book a time and then turn up with a suitable box to carry them home.

 Specially designed food to help battery hens recover is on the market and going forward all chickens need a formulated diet that will encourage laying.
 They will supplement this food by foraging protein packed bugs, insects and worms.
 A specially designed hopper is the best method to dispense it and a container full of fresh water also needs to be readily accessible.